 How Many Older Adults Are Depressed?

 Depression is not a normal part of the aging process, and the good news is that the majority of older adults are not depressed.
-Estimates of the prevalence of depression in the older adult population range from 1%-5% overall, but are higher in homebound older adults (13.5%) and in hospitalized older adults (11.5%).9 Older adult women are at higher risk for depression, and this may be due to biological factors, such as hormonal changes which occur, or psychosocial factors, such as maintaining social relationships, caregiving.
-Widowed and unmarried older adults are also at a higher risk for depression.7
+Estimates of the prevalence of depression in the older adult population range from 1%-5% overall, but are higher in homebound older adults (13.5%) and in hospitalized older adults (11.5%).9

-Why Does Depression in Seniors Often Go Undiagnosed?
+Why Does Depression In Seniors Often Go Undiagnosed?

-Depression in older adults is often undiagnosed or misdiagnosed.
-Depression in older adults may not present in the same way that it does in younger adults.
-When people think of depression, they think of feeling sad.
-Sometimes, in older adults, there are other symptoms that occur, such as refusing care, pain or weight loss, that suggest depression but may be thought to be a result of other ailments or life events.4 Many people, even physicians, can mistake symptoms of depression for symptoms of other illnesses.
+Sometimes, in older adults, other symptoms occur, like refusing care, pain, or weight loss, that suggest depression but may be thought to be a result of other ailments or life events.4 Many people, even physicians, can mistake symptoms of depression for symptoms of other illnesses.

 Another reason depression often goes undiagnosed in older adults is because there is the false belief that the symptoms of depression are a normal part of the aging process.
 For example, a depressed older adult may feel aches and pains and have difficulty remembering things.
-These symptoms may seem like they are a normal part of aging, but they are not.
+These symptoms may seem like they’re a normal part of aging, but they are not.

-Signs & Symptoms of Depression in Older Adults
+Signs & Symptoms of Depression In Older Adults

-Depression in older adults is common and there are several signs and symptoms which are more prevalent in older adults:3,4
+There are depression signs and symptoms that are more prevalent in older adults:3, 4

-- Weight loss/Geriatric Anorexia
+- Weight loss/geriatric anorexia

 - Memory impairment